 I am Undergraduate Programme Director

-I am responsible for delivery of International Intervention in a Globalised World, one of three courses at the Summer School run by the Center for Comparative Conflict Studies.
+Maxine is responsible for delivery of International Intervention in a Globalised World, one of three courses at the Summer School run by the Center for Comparative Conflict Studies.
 CFCCS is a research and educational center at the Faculty of Media and Communications (FMK), Belgrade Singidunum University.

-I am a Guest Lecturer at the American University in London.
+She is a Guest Lecturer at the American University in London.

 Executive Committee member designate of University Association of Contemporary European Studies (UACES)